bookofproofs/bookofproofs.github.io/_sources/history/18th-century/lexell.md

 * He returned to St Petersburg in 1782 and, following Euler's death in 1783, Lexell was appointed to succeed him to the chair of mathematics at the St Petersburg Academy of Sciences.
 * Lexell's work in mathematics is mainly in the area of analysis and geometry.
 * Lexell made a detailed investigation of exact equations differential equations.
-* Lexell did work in analysis on topics other than differential equations, for example he suggested a classification of elliptic integrals and he worked on the Lagrange series.
 * Lexell made major contributions to spherical geometry and trigonometry.
 * In fact trigonometry was the main tool used by Lexell in his work on polygonometry.
 * Specific problems which Lexell studied in astronomy were his calculation of the solar parallax and his calculation of the orbits of several comets.